rsameni/BSSLecture/README.md

 ![image](https://user-images.githubusercontent.com/61863714/140799091-f19289d2-efc6-4bcb-a308-52f3ea9643c4.png)

-From this calculation, we can conclude that by using the Power Method with 100 iterations calculated eigenvectors and eigenvalues are the same as the eig() function.
+From this calculation, we can conclude that by using the Power Method with 100 iterations calculated eigenvectors, [0.2898 -0.9571] and [-0.9571 -0.2898], and eigenvalues, 1.6972 and 5.3028, are the same as the eig() function.

 #### Part B
 I have manipulated the Ex02 m. file to calculate the eigenvalues and eigenvectors of the matrix 𝐶 = (5 1;1 2) by using the Power Method.